yosiyoshi/YoshiNet/README.md

 https://twitter.com/yosiyos38795255/status/984053427033403393

-In the episode 15, the duration is higher than 1000.
+In the episode 15, the duration is longer than 1000.

 # Description
 Abstract of DDQN(Double Deep-Q-Network):